Atlantic (1848)

-Atlantic was a steamboat that sank on Lake Erie after a collision with the steamer Ogdensburg on 20 August 1852, with the loss of at least 150 but perhaps as many as 300 lives.
+Atlantic was a steamboat that sank in Lake Erie after a collision with the steamer Ogdensburg on 20 August 1852, with the loss of at least 150 but perhaps as many as 300 lives.
 The loss of life made this disaster, in terms of loss of life from the sinking of a single vessel, the fifth-worst tragedy in the history of the Great Lakes.

-Construction and Career
+Construction and career

 Atlantic was built in 1848 or 1849 in Newport, Michigan, now called Marine City, by J. L. Wolverton.
 Atlantic was relatively large for the time, 267 ft long with a tonnage of 1,155 tons, a beam of 33 ft, and a depth of 12.5 ft.
 She had 85 staterooms and a capacity of over 300 passengers.

 Atlantic was owned by E. B. Ward of Detroit, or E. B. and S. Ward of St. Clair, Michigan and operated by the Michigan Central Railroad.
 She was put into service making trips between Buffalo, New York and Detroit, Michigan; she set a speed record of 16 and a half hours for a trip between the two cities.

 Final voyage

 On the afternoon of 19 August 1852, Atlantic left Buffalo, heading for Detroit, under the command of Captain J. Byron Pettey.
 Every cabin was full, and over 250 passengers were on the deck, many Norwegian, Irish, or other European immigrants.
 Atlantic stopped at Erie, Pennsylvania to pick up even more Norwegian immigrants waiting for ships to take them west to Detroit.
 Around half of the immigrants waiting were taken aboard; roughly seventy had to be left behind due to lack of space.
-Atlantic was now dangerously overcrowded, with 500-600 people aboard; the ship's clerk did not keep an exact count.
+Atlantic was now dangerously overcrowded, with 500–600 people aboard; the ship's clerk did not keep an exact count.
 Baggage was piled on the deck, and passengers stayed wherever they could, including on the uppermost hurricane deck and the roof of Atlantic's cabin.
 At 11 pm on 19 August 1852, Atlantic left Erie.
 The lake was calm; the sources are unclear about the level of visibility, with reports indicating everything from a light mist to a heavy fog.

 Meanwhile, the new propeller steamer Ogdensburg was heading the other way, from Cleveland, Ohio, to Ogdensburg, New York, carrying a load of wheat.
 At 2 am on 20 August 1852, the paths of the two ships crossed near Long Point.
 On board Ogdensburg, the first mate, Degrass McNeil, was on duty.
-He spotted lights from Atlantic but was sure that Ogdensburg would pass at least a half mile ahead of the other ship.
+He spotted the lights from Atlantic but was sure that Ogdensburg would pass at least a half mile ahead of the other ship.
 But then Atlantic changed course, turning north as though trying to pass in front of Ogdensburg.
 McNeil ordered Ogdensburg's engines reversed and the ship turned to port, and since Ogdensburg's steam whistle was broken, McNeil ran out onto the ship's deck and yelled to try and get the other ship to turn to starboard.